cheqd/cheqd-node/docs/how-to-deploy-genesis-network.md

-# Deploy genesis network
+# Creating a new network from genesis

-This document describes in details how to configure a genesis network with any amount of particiatns.
+This document describes in details how to configure a genesis network with any amount of participants.

 ### Hardware requirements